jellemacaw/priva_poc/specs/03-Modules/job/readme.md

 ﻿# Job Spec

 This component will display a block with the meta data of the job.
 This includes: PageTitle + JobType + JobLevel + ContractType + Location.
-This component shou

 ## Basic usage